thanhtut/fileserver-edx/README.md

 Changes required
 1. Make CMS run on port 80.
 Edit /edx/app/nginx/sites-enabled/cms and change "listen 10180 to listen 80".
 Run "sudo service nginx restart".
+2.
+Session sharing can de done by simply changing the SESSION_COOKIE_DOMAIN configuration in the following places

+    /edx/app/edxapp/lms.env.json

+    /edx/app/edxapp/cms.env.json

+Make sure that the SESSION_COOKIE_NAME is the same for both configurations.
+(If it's already the same it doesn't have to be changed)

+"SESSION_COOKIE_DOMAIN": ".edxlocal.com",  "SESSION_COOKIE_NAME": "sessionid",

+For example, studio.asianux.academy and asianux.academy.
+The session cookie domain will be ".asianux.academy"

+In order to make sure it works with other extension of ours, add the "SESSION_ENGINE" configuration line at the end of the configuration file

+"ZENDESK_URL": "",  "SESSION_ENGINE": "django.contrib.sessions.backends.cached_db" }

 ### Sample setup
 * LMS: edxlocal